RTEMS/rtems-docs/shell/shell.rst

     so there is *no password required* for the ``root`` user.

 :file:`/etc/group`
-    The format for each line is
+    The format for each line is:

     .. code:: c

         group_name:password:GID:user_list

     with colon separated fields.
 The ``user_list`` is comma separated.
 For more information refer to the Linux GROUP(5) man page.
 In contrast to standard UNIX systems, this file is only readable and writeable for the user with an UID of zero by default.
 The default content is

     .. code:: c